HaarigerHarald/geant4_pybind/README.md

 Check out the [examples](https://github.com/HaarigerHarald/geant4_pybind/tree/main/examples) directory, which contains the Geant4 basic examples ported to Python.
 However, writing simulations in Python should be pretty straightforward as the API is almost identical to the C++ one.
 One notable exception is template classes, which have been renamed such that their type replaces the `T` (i.e. `G4TScoreNtupleWriter<G4GenericAnalysisManager>` becomes `G4GenericScoreNtupleWriter`).

+## Design

+There is a small [overview](DESIGN.md), outlining the design choices made.
+It should be helpful to anyone seeking to extend the bindings.

 ## Bugs?

 Yes!
 Please create an issue if you encounter one.